autumn-mck/site-astro/src/content/markdownPosts/blog/2024/musicbee-on-linux/index.md

   - programming
 ---

-**If you're just wanting a script to install musicbee, see this [installation script](https://gist.github.com/autumn-mck/6d7fcbbc08f5d18be09f2cc219084675)!** The rest of this blog post is on how I wrote this script.
+**If you're just wanting a script to install musicbee, see this [installation script](https://gist.github.com/autumn-mck/6d7fcbbc08f5d18be09f2cc219084675)!**.
+Be careful when running scripts you find on the internet.

 When I was using Windows, [MusicBee](https://getmusicbee.com/) was easily my favourite music player - for its customizability, how feature-rich it felt, and for me to as easily as possible play music the way I want to play it (either by artist or by album).